MecSim/MecSimCalc-docs/docs/Getting-Started/Quick-overview.md

 # Quick Overview

-**MecsimCalc** is a platform that enables building and sharing computational tools or _**apps**_ using Python on the web.
-To use **MecsimCalc**, one does not require prior knowledge of HTML, CSS, or Javascript.
+**MecSimCalc** is a platform that enables building and sharing computational tools or _**apps**_ using Python on the web.
+To use **MecSimCalc**, one does not require prior knowledge of HTML, CSS, or Javascript.
 In a matter of minutes, one can transform any snippet of Python code to a computational _**app**_ available to the entire world wide web.

 In the documentation, the term _**developer**_ is used to refer to the person who is developing an _**app**_ on the platform, while the term _**user**_ is used to refer to the person who would be using the _**app**_ after development.
 Following six simple steps, as described below, the _**developer**_ can create an _**app**_ available to categories of _**users**_ on the world wide web.